-1 of the type that is available to the general public and that the data subject who can direct that the 2 information not be made available to the general public has not done so, and 3 (B) "Widely distributed media" means information that is available to the general 4 public, including information from a publicly accessible website; a telephone book or online 5 directory; a television, Internet, or radio program; or news media.
+1 of the type that is available to the general public and that the data subject who can direct that the 2 information not be made available to the general public has not done so, and . - - ' Commented [HJ10]: This is unnecessarily wordy and can be moved up to paragraph (1)(B) more clearly and 3 (B) "Widely distributed media" means information that is available to the general succinctly.
+4 public, including information from a publicly accessible website; a telephone book or online 5 directory; a television, Internet, or radio program; or news media.
 This term includes information 6 that is available from a website or other forum that has restricted access as long as the 7 information is nevertheless available to a broad audience.
-8 (12) "Sensitive data" means personal data that reveals: 9 (A) racial or ethnic origin, religious belief, mental or physical health condition or 10 diagnosis, an activity or preference related to gender, sexual orientation, transgender status, 11 citizenship, or immigration status; 12 (B) passwords and other authenticating information, including biometric 13 identifiers used for authentication purposes; 14 (C) credit card numbers; 15 (D) tax identification numbers; 16 (E) real time geolocation information 17 (F) financial information 18 (G) information related to a disease or health condition; 19 (H) genetic sequencing information; or 20 (I) information about an individual known to be under [13] years of age.
+8 (12) "Sensitive data" means personal data that reveals: 9 (A) racial or ethnic origin, religious belief, mental or physical health condition or . - - • Commented [JH11]: Overbroad.
+An individual posting that they have a cold is not sensitive data.
+10 diagnosis, an activity or preference related to gender, sexual orientation, transgender status, . - - .
+Commented [JH12]: Very unclear and not tied to individuals 11 citizenship, or immigration status; 12 (B) passwords and other authenticating information, including biometric . - - .
+Commented [HJ13]: How does a business know it holds this information unless it uses the information for 13 identifiers used for authentication purposes; authentication purposes?
+14 (C) credit card numbers; 15 (D) tax identification numbers . - - .
+Commented [HJ14]: A business tax ID is not personal data 16 (E) real time geolocation information 17 (F) financial information . - - · Commented [HJ15]: This is vague.
+Financial account numbers are sensitive but not the mere fact that someone has 18 (G) information related to a disease or health condition; a mortgage, for example.
+Commented [HJ16]: This is overbroad and includes a 19 (H) genetic sequencing information; or simple email that someone is staying home from work because they have a cold or that they have a sore finger.
+20 (I) information about an individual known to be under [13] years of age.
+Should be diagnosis or treatment by a medical professional.
 21 (13) "State" means a state of the United States, the District of Columbia, Puerto Rico, the 22 United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of 23 the United States.
 [The term includes a federally recognized Indian tribe.]